PostgreSQL now function

-In this PostgreSQL tutorial, we will study the use of Postgresql now() that will allow us to create functions.
-And we are going to discuss the following list of topics.
+In this PostgreSQL tutorial, we will study the use of PostgreSQL now() function that will allow us to create tasks with multiple real-time examples.

-We can modify the outcome returned by the PostgreSQL NOW() function to other timezones too.
-Also, we can get the current date and time without a time zone.
-This function is generally used for giving the default value to the column of the table.
+We can also modify the outcome returned by the PostgreSQL NOW() function to other time zones.
+Additionally, we can retrieve the current date and time without specifying a time zone.
+This function is generally used to assign a default value to a column in a table.
 Let’s check the syntax now.

 SELECT NOW();